 Third Parties Have Control

-Not only could a third-party have control, but technology doesn’t always work the way it’s supposed to.
+Let’s be real: technology doesn’t always work the way it’s supposed to.
 Yet a world without cash is one where we would all be dependent on technology to access our money.

 Why You Should Consider Going Cash-Free

-How to Get Ahead without Cash
+How to Get Ahead in a Cashless Society

 The Bottom Line